Strategy·8 April 2026·8 min

 Prediction is rarely the answer

+Preparation is different.
 Preparation focuses on capability rather than certainty.
+Prepared organisations can:

 • 01Raise capital quickly